Stalled Brazilian Odebrecht projects decay in Venezuela

 "The state hasn't paid Odebrecht," said Nolasco, citing meetings in which Odebrecht asked the government to pay.

-The Venezuelan unit of Odebrecht said in a statement sent to Reuters that the completion times for its projects are "within what is normal for contracts of that nature."

-"The flow of payments responds to the availability of resources assigned annually for the execution of each project," it said in the statement.
-"The works currently being executed have timeframes compatible with those budgets."

-Venezuela's public works and communications ministries did not respond to requests for comment.
+Odebrecht representatives in Venezuela and Brazil did not respond to requests for comment, neither did Venezuela's public works and communications ministries.

 Odebrecht has not formally left Venezuela, nor has the government of Nicolas Maduro canceled its contracts.